schoolboyqueue/ark-asa-backup-web/README.md

 - Old variable references not updated to use hook properties
 - Missing dependencies in package.json

+## Conventional Commits & Automated Releases

+### Commit Process
+- Use `npm run commit` to launch Commitizen with the `@commitlint/cz-commitlint` adapter.
+- Scopes auto-complete from the project workspaces (`client`, `server`) and custom scopes (`deps`, `dev-deps`, `release`).
+- Husky hooks run Prettier via `lint-staged` before every commit and `commitlint` afterwards, preventing invalid messages from landing in the repo.

+### Release Workflow
+- Versioning and changelog generation are driven by [simple-release](https://github.com/TrigenSoftware/simple-release) via `.simple-release.json`.
+- The GitHub workflow at `.github/workflows/release.yml` runs on pushes to `main` and on release issue comments, orchestrating `check`, `pull-request`, and `release` jobs.
+- Provide `NPM_TOKEN` (publish access) and rely on the built-in `GITHUB_TOKEN` to allow the workflow to publish packages and release notes automatically.
+- When the workflow detects release-worthy commits, it raises a PR with version/changelog updates; merging that PR triggers the publish job.

 ## Contributing

 Contributions are welcome!
 Please follow these guidelines: